lauvshree/ASLADigitechLearningMaterial/Express and Node  - Pokemon API.md

 ## Lecture ✍️

 #### Prerequisites
-You should be comfortable with created a web API with end points
+You should be comfortable with creating a web API with end points

 #### Pokemon API